tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 How to automate access to the Tedee Lock
 =========================================

-This tutorial will go through the Tedee Lock shares management based on a real case scenario, managing access to the Tedee Lock within an organization.
+This tutorial will go through the Tedee Lock access management based on a real case scenario, managing access to the Tedee Lock within an organization.

 Imagine an organization where the Tedee Lock is installed in the main door.
 You want to automatically grant access to the main entrance when a new employee is hired and taken away when the employee ends his job.

-Creating share access
+Granting user access
 ------------------------

 Let's consider that situation.
 You hired a new employee who will start work next month.
 You want to grant access to the entrance door for him.